-DAY 8, Sunday - Picturesque Sarajevo Begin your morning tour of Sarajevo, the capital of the Republic of Bosnia and Herzegovina, with a visit to a local coffee shop, where the owner will explain how Bosnian coffee is made.
-Afterward, enjoy a freshly brewed cup of coffee before heading to the picturesque Turkish Bazaar (Bascarsija), an ancient trading place with artisan workshops.
+DAY 8, Sunday - Picturesque Sarajevo Begin your morning tour of Sarajevo, the capital of the Republic of Bosnia and Herzegovina, at the picturesque Turkish Bazaar (Bascarsija), an ancient trading place with artisan workshops.
 Later, visit the nearby Gazi Husrev-beg Mosque, one of the world's finest examples of Ottoman architecture.
-View the stadium from the 1984 Winter Olympic Games and visit the Gavrilo Princip Museum, dedicated to Archduke Ferdinand.
+View the stadium from the 1984 Winter Olympic Games and tour the Gavrilo Princip Museum, dedicated to Archduke Ferdinand.
 Stop for lunch, that includes Cevapi (Bosnian national dish, grilled minced meat, a type of kebab with bread on the side).
-In the afternoon visit Sarajevo War Museum also known as Tunnel of Rescue and Tunnel of Hope.
+In the afternoon visit Sarajevo War Museum, also known as Tunnel of Rescue and Tunnel of Hope.
 It was an underground tunnel constructed between March and June 1993 during the Siege of Sarajevo in the midst of the Bosnian War.
-Enjoy your evening at leisure
+Spend your evening at leisure

 Meals: Breakfast, Lunch

 DAY 9, Monday - Dervish House, Multicultural Mostar Enjoy a beautiful drive through the gorge of the Neretva River to the historic town of Mostar.
 Along the way, stop in Blagaj, where you visit the Dervish House.
 The picturesque monastery, is a national monument, that dates back to 1520 and is located at the base of a cliff next to the river Buna.
 Continue to Mostar with its blend of cultures and religions, regarded as where East meets West.
 Walk the cobbled lanes of the attractively restored Ottoman Quarter with its vibrant bazaars and Turkish style houses.
 Marvel at the iconic gravity-defying Stari Most (Old Bridge), the reconstructed 16th century arched bridge, a UNESCO World Heritage Site.
+Visit the Old Turkish House [Kajtaz], where the owner will explain how Bosnian coffee is made.
+Afterward, enjoy a freshly brewed cup of coffee along with lokum, a sweet treat also known as Turkish delight.
 Tonight, gather together for dinner at a local restaurant

 Meals: Breakfast, Dinner